thumb777/prompt/Product-ebook.md

 7. **Slide Generation**:
    - **Generate**: Extract from MPF/research:
      - Slide 1: 3 titles, value statement.
+      - *Important*: Say: "You can choose from one of the following titles."
      - Slide 2: Title (“Market Challenges”), overview (2 sentences), 2 pain points, 2 stats, solution.
      - Slide 3: 3-5 benefits (title, 1-2 sentences).
      - Slide 4: 3-5 features (problem, solution, use case).
+       - Format each feature with:
+         - **Name of the Feature**: Provide the name of the feature.
+         - **Problem/Challenge**: Describe the specific issue addressed.
+         - **Solution/Functionality**: Explain how the product feature resolves the issue.
      - Slide 5: Title (“Benefits for All”), 2-3 user types.
      - Slide 6: Title (“Get Started”), 3 steps, 1 quick win.
      - Slide 7: Title (“Why [Product]”), recap, vision.